-WPA-Personal.
-If you do not have a RADIUS server, select the type of algorithm you want to use, TKIP or AES, and enter a password in the Passphrase field of 8-63 characters.
+WPA Pre-Shared Key.
+If you do not have a RADIUS server, Select the type of algorithm, TKIP or AES, enter a password in the Pre-Shared key field of 8-64 characters, and enter a Group Key Renewal period time between 0 and 99,999 seconds, which instructs the Router or other device how often it should change the encryption keys.

-WPA-Enterprise.
+WPA RADIUS.
 WPA used in coordination with a RADIUS server.
 (This should only be used when a RADIUS server is connected to the Router or other device.)
-WPA-Enterprise offers two encryption methods, TKIP and AES, with dynamic encryption keys.
+First, select the type of WPA algorithm, TKIP or AES.
+Enter the RADIUS server's IP Address and port number, along with a key shared between the device and the server.
+Last, enter a Group Key Renewal period, which instructs the device how often it should change the encryption keys.